MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 - [Using fonts](#using-fonts-in-word-layouts)
 - [Using Office document themes](#using-office-document-themes-in-word-layouts)

-For more information about how to use Word to layout documents, see [Word for Windows training](https://support.microsoft.com/en-us/office/word-for-windows-training-7bcd85e6-2c3d-4c3c-a2a5-5ed8847eae73)
+For more information about how to use Word to lay out documents, see [Word for Windows training](https://support.microsoft.com/en-us/office/word-for-windows-training-7bcd85e6-2c3d-4c3c-a2a5-5ed8847eae73)

 ### Headers and footers in Word layouts